rilldata/rill/web-common/src/features/alerts/dialog-tabs/README.md

 ## Implementation Details

 The components in this directory are heavily adapted from the ShadCN's tab component set.
 The BitsUI tabs, which ShadCN is built upon, have been utilized with the `disabled` prop to create non-clickable tabs.
 The aesthetics of these disabled tabs have been significantly altered to fit the Alert dialog requirements.

-It's important to note that the `TabsContent` component from ShadCN remains unmodified and therefore is not included in this directory.
-This component set primarily focuses on the visual and interactive aspects of the tabs, leaving the content management to the original `TabsContent` component.